 Why should you prefer GA over your Email Service Provider’s (ESP) built-in analytic tools?

-First of all you don’t have to choose one analytics over another, they both work together for your benefit, but if you track your campaigns with Google Analytics and use it for tracking your main site, you can compare user behavior and traffic from various sources in a very convenient way and take advantage of the myriad features that Google’s software has.
+First of all you don’t have to choose one analytics over another, they both work together for your benefit, but if you track your campaigns google analytics email tracking and use it for tracking your main site, you can compare user behavior and traffic from various sources in a very convenient way and take advantage of the myriad features that Google’s software has.

 However, GA won’t replace your ESP’s reports by itself.
 It’s impossible to track, for example, opened emails with Google Analytics.
 You can only track clickthroughs to your website and their activities on your website with Google Analytics, but it is very useful either way.

-How to integrate Google Analytics with your email campaign?
+How to integrate Google Analytics email tracking with your campaign?

 For starters, create a Google Analytics account if you haven’t got one already.
 It’s obviously better if you track the site and the email campaign with the same tracking software; simply follow the site integration directions given on the site and continue with the article once you’ve set GA up and running on your website.